remance/Masendor/Readme.md

 Ver 0.2: Expand core mechanic to increase unit complexity

-2.4: add speed estimation for shooting unit that walking so it shoot ahead of target depending on accuracy stat

 2.5: detach/split battalion

 2.6: Leader squad and personal stat+combat dmg chance